jeacovy/jeacovy/README.md

 ###### **A bit about myself (***duped from my Linkedin profile***):** 🥸

-My goal is to spend my career building great software by directing and managing engineering teams as a hybrid team player ranging from system designer, people manager, roadmap satisfaction driver, project manager and innovative problem solver.
+Jeacovy is committed to producing top-quality software throughout his career by leading and managing engineering teams in various positions.

-Using language agnostic paradigm as the forefront to my software architecting and design decisions in addition to 8+ years of experience allow me to lead engineering teams.
-Teams that balance design, development, testing, deployment and maintenance of complex software and technology projects.
-I value the ability to meet and exceed the expectations of both the company and stakeholders for each project my team encompasses.
+With over nine years of experience, Jeacovy has developed a programming language-neutral approach to software architecture and design that helps engineering teams maintain an equilibrium between creating, coding, testing, launching, and supporting complex technological projects.
+Jeacovy’s goal is always to surpass a company's and stakeholders' expectations for every project his teams undertake.

-In order to motivate and manage team growth and professional development, I continue to draw from a deep and broad technical background to mentor fellow engineers and provide guidance in addition to exposing myself to new forms of technologies.
+Jeacovy prioritizes nurturing team growth and professional development by utilizing his extensive technical background to help mentor other engineers and provide guidance.
+Additionally, Jeacovy stays abreast of emerging technologies to remain informed and up-to-date.

 ###### **My favorite quote:**
 > I'd rather be optimistic and wrong than pessimistic and right.